Joe-Collins-1986/Hangman/README.md

    <br>

    #### Incorrect answers draw hangman element
    On incorrect guess a hangman element will be drawn.
-This is done using canvas in js.
+This is done using canvas in JS.

    ![Start of game](assets/readme-assets/features/hangman-drawing/hangman-elements.png)
    <br>